 Notify Chosen Hospice Care Provider

 Inform your chosen hospice care provider of your decision, and set up arrangements for when their services can begin.
-Prepare all necessary documents, such as physician’s endorsement for hospice care and insurance documents.
+Prepare all necessary documents, such as the physician’s endorsement for hospice care and insurance documents.
 You can also choose to include the healthcare power of attorney (HCPA) to inform hospice care professionals about your loved one’s directives when it comes to resuscitation efforts or treatment preferences.

 Making the Most of Hospice Care